bikexberlin/bikexberlin.github.io/content/tours/nation26.en.md

 Different from the last years, the transport of luggage requires a Bike Stage Plus Ticket.
 If you only have a regular ticket, you can of course join - you only have to take your stuff with you on the bike.

 ## Routes
 Over the years we have found two very nice routes to the festival, these will be updated.
-Even if you want to travel independently from the joint bike tours, you are welcome to use these routes:
+Even if you want to travel independently from the joint bike tours, we recomend these routes

-⚠️ 2026 Routes might be still slightly optimized GPX and Komoot of 2025 are linked as of now ⚠️

 - Berlin - Nation of Gondwana: [GPX](/routes/nog/berlin-nog26.gpx) [Komoot](https://www.komoot.de/tour/411300513?share_token=aciq15fns0Rq2vZ6X0RawVUbwtjf9GdDD0o5OA4W4Zae0zkWZ7&ref=wtd)
 - Hennigsdorf - Nation of Gondwana: [GPX](/routes/nog/hennigsdorf-nog26.gpx) [Komoot](https://www.komoot.de/tour/411302440?share_token=a1kX8DDfPKZkiTWpG3mDCfmOOAhfXs6VDJTtrF71WDLwOosw4f&ref=wtd)